 Conclusions on Optimizing for Voice Search

 In short, optimizing your website for voice search performance isn’t all that difficult or complex.
 However, it is a time-consuming process.
-You’ll need to make sure that your conventional on-page SEO is watertight while optimizing for long-tail keywords and questions/answers.
+You’ll need to ensure that your conventional on-page SEO is watertight while optimizing for long-tail keywords and questions/answers.
 However, thanks to voice search taking over nearly 50% of the overall search marketplace, optimizing your site for voice search is definitely worth the time and effort required.
-If you’d like help getting your site as ready as possible for voice search, then you can always contact the SEO professionals here at Contractor Advertising!
+Suppose you’d like help getting your site as ready as possible for voice search.
+In that case, you can always contact the SEO professionals here at Contractor Advertising!
 We’re always standing by to help!